This post was last updated on October 7th, 2022 at 11:24 am.

-In part 1 and part 2 of this series, we looked at how our link between contributions and the fund accounting system could be used to handle some regular contributions.
+In part 1 and part 2 of this series, we looked at how our link between donations and the fund accounting system could be used to handle some regular donations.
 For this post and part 4, we’ll build on that foundation to give you an idea of how flexible this linking system can be and how it can track and process different types of gifts.

-This post will look at how you could handle contributions from a fund raising event.
+This post will look at how you could handle donations from a fund raising event.

 Let’s say our fictitious church is starting a fund raising campaign to remodel the church building and build an addition.
 We’ll use an accounting fund called Building Fund to track our finances for this project.

-We’ll be getting regular contributions for this event during services and so on, all of which we’ll handle like we did our other donations.
-These donations will be recorded in a contribution fund called Building Campaign.
+We’ll be getting regular donations for this event during services and so on, all of which we’ll handle like we did our other donations.
+These donations will be recorded in a donation fund called Building Campaign.

 Here’s the new wrinkle: we’re having an event – a big presentation where we’ll be inviting members to come see how great our addition is going to be, what it will cost, and what our fund raising goals are.
 People will be able to donate for the project at the event.